Christmas tree decorating ideas – stylish looks to try for 2022

 Instead of fairy lights or sparkly tinsel, try decorating your tree with simple silky ribbons, big or small to create an understated but elegant look.

-"Being a ribbon fan, a tree simply decorated in bows is one of my favorites," explains Joanna Wood.
-"Less is more with fabric on a Christmas tree and if you want to keep things really simple, see what it looks like with no lights."
+"Less is more with fabric on a Christmas tree and if you want to keep things simple, see what it looks like with no lights," Suggests Joanna.
 Using solely ribbons is ideal if you want a more uniform look, forgoing a mixture of different ornaments.

-Pink is one of the biggest Christmas tree color trends for 2022.
-With the trend for Barbiecore leading the way in fashion, it's paved the way for our homes to celebrate pink too – as we've seen with the popularity of the pink paint colors of late.
+Pink is one of the biggest Christmas tree colour trends for 2023.
+With the trend for Barbiecore leading the way in fashion, it's paved the way for our homes to celebrate pink too – as we've seen with the popularity of the pink paint colours of late.

-- Merry and bright – for those who want to use color this year the most popular choice is the maximalist approach of using all bright, primary shades.
-Jewel tones are still popular to add to more traditional trees but the 2022 color trend is for rainbow brights in unapologetically bold baubles and decorations that command maximum attention.
-More is more when it comes to adding color this year.
+- Merry and bright: For those who want to use colour this year the most popular choice is the maximalist approach of using all bright, primary shades.
+Jewel tones are still popular to add to more traditional trees but the 2023 colour trend is for rainbow brights in unapologetically bold baubles and decorations that command maximum attention.
+More is more when it comes to adding colour this year.

-- Cool, icy tones – if you generally prefer more neutral, cool colors when it comes to decorating your tree, it seems you won't be alone this Christmas, as the less-is-more mantra is predicted to be a popular trend this year.
+- Cool, icy tones: If you generally prefer more neutral, cool colours when it comes to decorating your tree, it seems you won't be alone this Christmas, as the less-is-more mantra is predicted to be a popular trend this year.
 Go for calming greens, silver, and icy white baubles with cool-toned white Christmas lights for a fresh take on December decor.

-- Decorating the base of the tree – Christmas tree skirts might not be something you've considered using previously, but they can really elevate a tree and are set to be big in 2022.
-Decorating the bottom of your Christmas tree/Christmas tree stand is a key decorating element to consider this year to add the perfect finishing touch to a more minimal tree; whether it’s a skirt made of corrugated paper, a cozy knitted stand cover, or simply some glitter paint.
-The different colors and textures will add a new dimension to your Christmas tree.
+- Decorating the base of the tree: Christmas tree skirts might not be something you've considered using previously, but they can elevate a tree and are set to be big in 2022.
+Decorating the bottom of your Christmas tree/Christmas tree stand is a key decorating element to consider this year to add the perfect finishing touch to a more minimal tree; whether it’s a skirt made of corrugated paper, a cosy knitted stand cover, or simply some glitter paint.
+The different colours and textures will add a new dimension to your Christmas tree.

 Amy Hunt is an experienced digital journalist specialising in homes, interiors and hobbies.
 She began her career working as the features assistant at woman&home magazine, before moving over to the digital side of the brand where she eventually became the Lifestyle Editor up until January 2022.
 Amy won the Digital Journalist of the Year award at the AOP Awards in 2019 for her work on womanandhome.com.